Shopping for a new BMW X5?

-Engineered in Germany and built in South Carolina, the 2015 BMW X5 continues to be a benchmark for any company contemplating a new luxury mid-size SUV.
-The X5's off-road-ability may be outweighed by its superb on-road manners, but that's all on purpose--it's a luxury family wagon tailored for comfort, meant for gated-community garages everywhere.
+The 2015 BMW X5 continues to be a benchmark for any automaker contemplating a new luxury mid-size SUV.
+The X5's off-road-ability is outweighed by its superb on-road manners, but that's on purpose—it's a luxury family wagon tailored for comfort, meant for gated-community garages everywhere.
+The X5 is engineered in Germany and built in South Carolina.

 The X5 can seat up to seven, and for most of those passengers, it's a warmer ambiance to soak up.
 Seat comfort isn't perfect, though, with some flatness in the front buckets.
 The second-row seat in the X5 can now be split 40/20/40, for more flexibility, and they're adjustable for rake.
 If you get the optional third-row seats, there's separately a new Easy Entry function--but they're still Oompa-Loompa small, making them occasional seats at best, cargo space more often, a line-item veto most of the time.
 The cargo hold can be opened from the keyfob or the driver's seat: the lower piece drops like a truck tailgate, while the upper glass powers open like a minivan tailgate.

 No crash-test data has been published, but the X5 should equal its prior safety ratings.
 Active-safety features are heavily represented on the long, long options list.
 New features include the Active Driving Assistant (Lane Departure Warning, and a pedestrian collision system with braking), plus ACC Stop & Go (full-range camera-radar cruise control), and a new Traffic Jam Assistant that maintains following distance and keeps the vehicle at the center of its lane by providing steering input.
 BMW Night Vision and a head-up display remain on offer, as well as a Parking Assistant, Surround View system, and Active Blind Spot Detection.